NextGen Healthcare (NASDAQ:NXGN) Issues Earnings Results - News Break

 NextGen Healthcare (NASDAQ:NXGN) Issues Earnings Results

-NextGen Healthcare (NASDAQ:NXGN) issued its quarterly earnings data on Tuesday.
-The company reported $0.21 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.19 by $0.02, Briefing.com reports.
-NextGen Healthcare had a net margin of 1.07% and a return on equity of 12.61%.
-The business had revenue of $144.20 million during the quarter, compared to the consensus estimate of $140.13 million.
-During the same period in the prior year, the firm posted $0.20 EPS.
-The firm’s quarterly revenue was up 5.7% compared to the same quarter last year.www.modernreaders.com
+NextGen Healthcare (NASDAQ:NXGN) issued its quarterly earnings results on Tuesday.
+The company reported $0.21 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.19 by $0.02, Briefing.com reports.
+The company had revenue of $144.20 million for the quarter, compared to analysts’ expectations of $140.13 million.
+NextGen Healthcare had a return on equity of 12.61% and a net margin of 1.07%.
+The firm’s revenue for the quarter was up 5.7% on a year-over-year basis.
+During the same period last year, the firm earned $0.20 EPS.www.modernreaders.com